 Real Estate Agents, Brokers and Brokerages

 Each state in the U.S. has varying requirements for obtaining a real estate license.
 Generally, an applicant must complete a specific amount of coursework and pass a state licensing exam.
-For the license to be active, an agent must be actively employed by real estate broker or brokerage.
+For the license to be active, an agent must be actively employed by a real estate broker or brokerage.

+The real estate agent definition is “a person who sells and rents out buildings and land for clients.”
 Real estate agents work in many different areas of the industry, from apartment leasing to commercial properties and time-share sales.
 The majority are involved with buying and selling residential homes.
 They may represent a variety of clients, from home buyers, to home sellers, to individual property investors, to institutional investors and trusts.

 Real estate agents may elect to join the National Association of REALTORS (NAR), which is the official trade association for real estate agents and brokers.
 NAR offers continuing education to member agents, along with training and professional designations for various specialties.